Published: Mar 24, 2016

 This recipe has been a holiday favorite of two wives, which is more than I can always say about myself.
 It comes from a long-departed friend, Gene Hovis, a dazzling cook and exceptional human who made it all the way from a small town in North Carolina to the Best Dressed List.

-16-18 pound ready-to-eat ham, pre-cooked, with bone in (Do NOT get a smoked ham.
-Do NOT get a spiral-cut ham; the edges will overcook.)
+16-18 pound ready-to-eat ham, pre-cooked, with bone in (A smoked ham is okay; an unsmoked ham is better.
+But do NOT get a spiral-cut ham — the edges will overcook.)

 l box dark brown sugar